Note: updates after Monday 16 Dec may or may not be slow for a while - other commitments.

 1975 is always anomalous because Fraser was artificially installed as caretaker PM before the election.
 Ignoring that, the Coalition under Fraser (1975) had one close poll five months in but generally led until falling behind after one year.
 That was also the point at which Fraser polled his first negative rating as an elected (as opposed to appointed) Prime Minister.

-Labor under Hawke (1983) soared in the polls for years.
-Negative ratings for Hawke and poll leads for the Opposition did not start appearing until mid-1986.
+Labor under Hawke (1983) soared in the polls for two years.
+Negative ratings for Hawke and poll leads for the Opposition did not start appearing until mid-1985.

 The Coalition under Howard (1996) took fourteen months to record negative leadership ratings and nineteen months to lose the lead.